modular-ml/wrapyfi/README.md

 </tr>
 </table>

 Run `yarpserver` from the command line.
-Now execute the python script above (with wrapyfi) twice setting `LISTEN = False` and `LISTEN = True`.
+Now execute the Python script above (with Wrapyfi) twice setting `LISTEN = False` and `LISTEN = True`.
 You can now type with the publisher's command line and preview the message within the listener's

 * **Request-Reply** (req-rep): A requester sends a request to a responder, which responds to the request in a synchronous manner.